cbonoz/hackfs21/README.md

 ### Features

-- Discover existing catalogs and menus
+- Discover existing catalogs and menus.
+Use the cid
 - Upload images and descriptions for the catalog
 - Show sharable product page hosted on IPFS
 - Integrated pricing and checkout